A YEAR'S WORTH OF CARE

 Relax and enjoy!!
 But never forget your lawn is a growing plant, and needs you to keep an eye on it!

-TIP: We also recommend fertilizing in the fall, to keep your lawn healthy until the spring pops up again!
+We also recommend fertilizing in the fall, to keep your lawn healthy until the spring pops up again!
+It can give your lawn the extra strength to survive the cold weather.

 Now it's time to lay back, barbecue something delicious, and enjoy your healthy, lush, green grass.
 If you have more in-depth questions you can take a look at our full Spring Lawn Care Bootcare Guide.